SofiaNords/beach-club/README.md

 -   ### User stories

-    -   #### First Time Visitor Goals
+    -   #### First Visitor Goals

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the association.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find information.
         3. As a First Time Visitor, I would like to find links to social media to learn more about the community in the association and get an idea of what it’s like to be a member.
-        4. As a First Time Visitor, I want to know how I become a member of the association, what it means to be a member and what is expected of me as a member if I become one.
+        4. As a First Time Visitor, I want to know how I can become a member of the association, what it means to be a member, and what is expected of me as a member if I become one.

     -   #### Returning Visitor Goals